 Hip-kuen went on to say, ‘Also, the professors in this programme are active and willing to answer academic and career-planning questions from us, sometimes over meals, to make sure we are on the right track and are getting the most out of the programme.’

 Like Hip-kuen, students of Enrichment Mathematics typically came with excellent results in public examinations like IB, GCE and DSE, in mathematics and other related subjects.
-Admission scholarships are available to every freshman and other scholarships to students with outstanding academic performance.
+Admission scholarships are available to freshmen and other scholarships to students with outstanding academic performance.

 Although the programme admits only about 27 new students each year, the career fields for its graduates are many and varied.
 Many of them pursued an academic career after completing their PhDs in MIT, UCLA, Caltech, Princeton, Harvard, Cambridge, Oxford, etc. Many more work as educators, engineers, computer scientists, entrepreneurs and businessmen after obtaining sufficient mathematical, logical and critical thinking skills and the global vision they got from exchange programmes and academic conferences.
 Students with these goals in mind can also enter the mathematics programme through the science broad-based admission.